-- All AEP employees and contractors are required to complete annual Security Awareness Training, which covers issues such as tailgating, access management, phishing and other areas that affect day-to-day security.
+- All AEP employees and contractors are assigned annual Security Awareness Training, which covers issues such as tailgating into restricted areas, access management, phishing and other areas that affect day-to-day security.

 - New employees receive training to educate them on their role in protecting the grid as well as information about AEP’s security standards and tips to stay safe online.

 - We provide NERC CIP Cyber Security Training for employees and supervisors with NERC CIP access.
-We also provide training on AEP’s NERC CIP Information Protection Program.
+We also provide training on our NERC CIP Information Protection Program.

 Learn more about our employee training for workforce safety and security.

 Threats to the grid can also come from within.
-In response, AEP established an Insider Protection and Prevention Program (IP3).
-To ensure best practices, we use insights and recommendations from security experts to develop a risk-based approach that continually identifies, assesses and ultimately protects AEP’s critical assets from insider threats.
-All employees, contractors and other business partners that have access to any critical assets including personnel, facilities, information, equipment, networks and systems, are included.
-A cross-functional executive team composed of Physical Security, Cyber Security, Human Resources, Business Ethics and Compliance, Legal, and Information Technology oversees the program.
+In response, we established an Insider Protection and Prevention Program (IP3).
+To ensure best practices, we use insights and recommendations from security experts to develop a risk-based approach that continually identifies, assesses and ultimately protects our critical assets from insider threats.
+All employees, contractors and other business partners that have access to any critical assets, including personnel, facilities, information, equipment, networks and systems, are included.
+A cross-functional executive team composed of Enterprise Security, Human Resources, Business Ethics and Compliance and Legal oversees the program.